TacticalDevs/t1/README.md

 # Project T1
 ## Description
-React Native Cross Platform App
+This is a React Native Cross Platform social media App.

 ## Mockup